 How to Find Professional Nutrition Help

 Your health depends on what you eat and many diseases could be prevented and treated by better eating and lifestyle habits.
 However, figuring out the best foods for your particular body, health and lifestyle is not always easy.
 In my nutrition private practice, people come to me because they want help losing weight, or they have pre-diabetes, diabetes, high cholesterol, or high blood pressure.
 Often they have several of these.
 There are wonderful resources available online now, but there is a lot of confusing information as well.
 How do you know what applies to you?
 That is where seeing a nutrition professional can help.

-Registered Dietitian Nutritionists (RDN or RN) are uniquely qualified to assist individuals and groups with nutrition issues.
+Registered Dietitian Nutritionists (RDN or RD) are uniquely qualified to assist individuals and groups with nutrition issues.
 Unlike other people who may call themselves “nutritionists” or give advice about what you should eat (trainers, friends, family) Registered Dietitian Nutritionists complete a minimum of an undergraduate degree in nutrition, complete an dietetic internship, and take a national exam to acquire the credentials and skills they need to be nutrition experts.
 They are also licensed health care providers in the Pennsylvania.
 Yearly continuing education is required and many dietitians have masters degrees and additional credentials.
 For example, I am a Licensed Dietitian Nutritionist, Registered Dietitian Nutritionist, a Registered Nurse and a Certified Diabetes Care and Education Specialist.
 Other dietitian nutritionists specialize in sports, cancer, aging, gastrointestinal problems or weight management.

 “Registered dietitian nutritionists are nutritionists but ‘nutritionists’ are not necessarily dietitians.”Check the credentials of the nutrition provider before you choose.